note-kdia/rusty-fuse/README.md

 This is a work-in-progress.
 Bug reports, pull requests, and other feedback are welcome!

 Some random notes on the implementation:
-* The trait that filesystems will implement is called `FilesystemMT`, and instead of the FUSE crate's convention of having methods return void and including a "reply" parameter, the methods return their values.
+* The trait that filesystems will implement is called `RustyFilesystem`, and instead of the FUSE crate's convention of having methods return void and including a "reply" parameter, the methods return their values.
 This feels more idiomatic to me.
 They also take `&Path` arguments instead of inode numbers.
 * Currently, only the following calls are dispatched to other threads:
     * read
     * write